-A loaf of moist and tender bread with just the right amount of sweetness and flavor plus perfect texture done with fewer ingredients and minimal effort.
+A loaf of moist and tender bread with just the right sweetness and flavor, plus perfect texture, was done with fewer ingredients and minimal effort.

 What You Should Know About This Recipe

 Ice cream bread?
 Ice cream in the oven?
 A loaf of quick bread made with just ice cream and flour?!
 Can’t quite wrap your head around it yet?
 I kid you not; this recipe is 100% legit!
 A two-ingredient ice cream bread recipe that sounds- and tastes- too good to be true!
 This can possibly be one of the coolest and easiest bread recipes out there.

 Though I love my Banana Bread and Zucchini Bread down to the last crumb, it is a novelty for me to make this short-cut bread recipe.

 There's something so satisfying about quick bread recipes, and when I saw this idea circulating on social media, it piqued my interest.
 And I quickly added it to my summer dessert bucket list.